3:20-cv-03837

 Key Claims at a Glance

-- Independent Claim 1 requires, among other elements:
+- Independent Claim 1 requires:

-- A "sense amplifier" connected to the match line and the dummy line in each row.
+- A sense amplifier connected to the match line and the dummy line in each row

-- "Current sources" connected to each match line and dummy line.
+- Current sources connected to each match line and dummy line

 III.
 The Accused Instrumentality